Advertiser Disclosure

 • Earn 135,000 qualifying points

-The great thing about the companion pass is that it’s valid not only for the remainder of the year in which you earn it…but for the following full calendar year as well.
+The great thing about the companion pass is that it’s valid not only for the remainder of the year in which you earn it, but for the following full calendar year as well.

-“Qualifying Points”: Keep in mind the required 135,000 points must be “eligible points.”
-This means that points transferred from other programs or accounts (e.g., Chase Ultimate Rewards) will not count toward earning a Companion Pass.
+The required 135,000 points must be eligible points.
+For example, points transferred from other programs or accounts (e.g., Chase Ultimate Rewards) do not count toward earning a Companion Pass.

-As per Southwest’s Rapid Rewards terms and conditions, the following types of points do NOT qualify:
+As per Southwest’s Rapid Rewards terms and conditions, the following types of points do not qualify:

 “Purchased points, points transferred between Members, points converted from hotel and car loyalty programs, and e-Rewards, Valued Opinions, and Diners Club, points earned from Rapid Rewards program enrollment, tier bonus points, flight bonus points, and Partner bonus points (excluding bonus points earned on the Rapid Rewards Credit Cards from Chase) do not qualify as Companion Pass qualifying points.”